SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-metrics.md

 The Host Metrics app allows you to monitor the performance and resource utilization of hosts and processes that your mission critical applications are dependent upon.
 Preconfigured dashboards provide insight into CPU, memory, network, file descriptors, page faults, and TCP connectors.
 This app uses the Sumo Logic installed collector for the collection of host metrics data.

-## Collecting Metrics for the Host Metrics App
+## Collecting metrics for the Host Metrics app

 This procedure explains how to collect metrics from a host machine and ingest them into Sumo Logic for metrics visualization.